 Frontier City Fright Fest - Oklahoma City, OK

-Fright Fest opens for the season on September 29th.
+Fright Fest is a Six Flags event that opens for the season on September 28th, 2019.
 Frontier City is back with its spook-tacular event Fright Fest.
 It runs Friday, Saturday and Sunday nights in October.
 The park is open all day but at night from 6 pm to 11 pm Fright Fest brings out the ghouls and goblins.
 Purchase online in advance for additional discounts.
 During this year’s Fright Fest, the Frontier City gates will open to a petrifying post-apocalyptic world where guests will encounter terrors at every turn as soon as darkness falls.
 Radioactive mutants, zombies, and monsters emerge nightly for the Festival of Fright Parade at 6:30p before heading to their dead-end at one of the seven horrifying haunted attractions.

 The Castle Halloween Festival - Muskogee, OK